clemedon/minishell/doc/issues.md

 # //////////////////////// CVIDON

-- Fix exec signal ctrl-d and status
+- Fix signal exec SIGQUIT (<C-BS>)
+> Should send an EOF to terminate the program?
+> A kill 9 ?

-- Fix heredoc ctrl-c
+- Fix signal heredoc <C-C>
-> Shouldn't display: `minishell: warning: here-document delimited by end-of-line (wanted 'salut')`
+> Should send an EOF to terminate the heredoc?

 # //////////////////////// ???